Designing a Payment Allocation Workflow

 InsurFact needed to collect subscription fees but the system was never designed to handle money.

-Admins were expected to manage invoices, payments, and outstanding balances manually outside the system, making it difficult to know who had paid, what was overdue, and whether balances were accurate.
+Admins managed invoices, payments, and balances manually outside the system: hard to know who had paid, what was overdue, whether balances were accurate.
+Fragmented workflows, limited revenue visibility, growing accounting risk.

 How to design a workflow to reliably collect and manage subscription payments without existing accounting infrastructure?